bartek101119/CodeFirstAPI/README.md

 # CodeFirstAPI

-Projekt do testowania funkcjonalności w .NET 6
+Project for testing functionality in .NET 6

-Dodane commity za pomocą programu Fork
+Commits are added using the Fork program